cognitedata/reveal/react-components/src/architecture/base/README.md

 - **Single responsibility:** I try to give each class one single responsibility.
 Therefore I use several base classes, each class adds some complexity.
   Examples of this is `BaseView/ThreeView/GroupThreeView` which are all base classes.
 If they are merge to one single class, it will be too complex.

-- **Interpendence:** Try to keep must classes independed of other classes.
-For instance the tool should not know abount the views.
-Utility function and classes can used whenevery you like.
+- **Interdependence:** Try to keep must classes independent of other classes.
+For instance the tool should not know about the views.
+Utility function and classes can used whenever you like.

 - **Utility function and classes:** I have added som utility function/classes in `architecture/base/utilities`.
   - Some utility functions may be a duplicate of some function in a package we use.
 Please tell me.
   - Some utility classes you will see is like a duplicate, but is made by purpose.
 For instance `Range3` class which is almost the same as `THREE.Box`, but is far easier to work with.
   - Some utility classes or function is already implemented in Reveal, and are similar.
-The reason for not reusing Reveal here is due to what we should expose out of Reveal and into Reveral-components.
+The reason for not reusing Reveal here is due to what we should expose out of Reveal and into Reveal-components.
 For the moment this is rather strick.
 Examples is `Vector3Pool` which is implemented both places.
 Also some of the color classes may seem to be similar.
-But all this is low level stuff, and is not related to any Reveal functionallity.
+But all this is low level stuff, and is not related to any Reveal functionality.
   - I will remove unused utility function or classes when I feel ready for it.
-Most of them are imported file by file from the node-visualier project.
+Most of them are imported file by file from the node-visualizer project.

 # Architecture Overview